Fractional AI Leadership

 Who this is for

-Teams that have completed a Context Build or Orchestration Build — or have equivalent infrastructure in place — and want the system to keep getting smarter as the org changes.
+Teams that have completed a Context Build or Orchestration Build (or equivalent infrastructure in place), and want the system to keep getting smarter as the org changes.

 If you're still figuring out your AI tooling or haven't built a context system yet, this isn't the right entry point.
 Start with the AI Scan.